Financial Wellness

 This tax structure ensures that high-earners pay more in taxes without seeing a decrease or flatlining of their net income when they climb into a new bracket.

 We wish.
-As much as we’d love to tell you that your bonus is 100% yours to keep, any rewards must be added to your income when you file taxes.
-That includes profit-sharing.
+As much as we’d love to tell you that your bonus is 100% yours to keep, it must be added to your income when you file taxes.
+This is also generally true of monies received under an Employee Profit-sharing Plan (EPSP).
 Taxes owed on bonuses are typically removed upfront and will be included on your T4.
 So if you’re upset that your bonus isn’t quite as large as hoped, just know that your payroll administrator ripped the band-aid off before you noticed.
 However, if you think there’s been a mistake—that your final income didn’t include your bonus or that your company didn’t remove any taxes—speak with an accountant or someone in your HR department for clarification.

 One way to mitigate paying taxes on bonuses is to send the money directly to your retirement account.
 Employers with a group RRSP plan usually offer this option.
 Those companies without such a plan may offer to send part of your bonus to the financial institution with which you have an RRSP account.